-Director Advanced Acupuncture Education Pty Ltd Past President Australian Acupuncture and Chinese Medicine Association (AACMA)
+Director Advanced Acupuncture Education Pty Ltd. Past President Australian Acupuncture and Chinese Medicine Association (AACMA)

 Ian graduated from the Australian College of Natural Medicine with a Bachelor of Health Science (Acupuncture).
-While completing his degree Ian worked as a Remedial Massage Therapist for 5 years.
-He has since completed studies in Acupuncture Point Injection Therapy, Advanced Injection Techniques and Auricular Acupuncture.
+While completing his health science degree, Ian supported his young family by working as a Remedial Massage Therapist at the Kenmore Centre for Health.
+Ian has since completed studies in Acupuncture Point Injection Therapy, Advanced Injection Techniques and Auricular Acupuncture.
 Ian has also studied in Nanning China at the Guangxi TCM University.

-Articles & Links about Ian:
+Articles & Links on the internet about Ian:

 - What is Acupuncture Point Injection Therapy?: You Tube Video